-Alternatively, improperly maintained or improperly manufactured parts may place more liability for the accident at the feet of the driver’s trucking company or the truck’s manufacturer, respectively.
+Alternatively, improperly maintained or improperly manufactured parts may place more liability for the collision at the feet of the driver’s employing company or the vehicle’s manufacturer, respectively.
 A knowledgeable attorney in Fort Worth with experience in big rig accident claims may be able to find evidence of these violations to prove negligence in court.

-When is the Deadline to File an 18-Wheeler Accident Claim in Fort Worth?
+When is the Deadline to File an 18-Wheeler Accident Claim?

 All claims like this for compensation are subject to the State’s statute of limitations.
 Texas Civil Practice and Remedies Code §16.003 gives injured parties only two years after the date of the collision to demand payments for their losses.
 This applies whether a plaintiff is seeking payments through an insurance settlement or though a full trial in civil court.
 If the claim is not filed within the deadline, the injured party may be ineligible to recover compensation for damages.
-A diligent 18-wheeler crash attorney could help to ensure that Forth Worth plaintiffs meet this strict time limit.
+An 18-wheeler crash attorney in Fort Worth could help to ensure that Forth Worth plaintiffs meet this strict time limit.

 Contact a Fort Worth Truck Accident Attorney Today